 Best Practices to Span Across Boundaries

-Some of the best boundary spanning practices are-
+Some of the best boundary-spanning practices are –

 1. Looking at the end goal

-It is important for the leaders or boundary spanners to always have a look at the end goal for a system and accordingly they should think of the type of boundaries that they should span through to optimize their success ratio.
+It is important for the leaders or boundary spanners to always have a look at the end goal for a system and accordingly, they should think of the type of boundaries that they should span through to optimize their success ratio.

 2. Developing a common ground is key

 For leading successfully, leaders should develop goals that can build common ground.
-When you focus upon the common groundwork, it enables your spinning program to have better greater interdependence and reinvention capabilities across new frontiers on a local or international level.
+When you focus on the common groundwork, it enables your spinning program to have better greater interdependence and reinvention capabilities across new frontiers on a local or international level.

 3. Be creative and Start simple